arunkumardash/Diabetes_Prediction/README.md

 # Diabetes_Prediction
+Lecture notes of a workshop.
-Predicting diabetes using machine learning.
+Predicting diabetes using machine learning with step by step explanation.